walterxie/BioSci700/Assignment2/Assignment2.md

 ![](./figs/Prior.png){width=600px}

 **i.
 Explain why Uniform is the "bad" prior to estimate the molecular clock rate?
-Why Normal prior is also an improper prior here?**
+Why is the Normal prior also an inappropriate prior here?**

 - To show the initialization panel, go to the "View" menu and select "Show initialization panel".
 Then, expend the "bPopSizes" settings by clicking on the black triangle icon.
 Change the starting "Value" to `70`.